viniciusolzon/Profile-Readme/README.md

-# Hello! :smile:  I'm Vinicius Freitas
+# Hello!
+I'm Vinicius Freitas

 ## About me:
 - :computer: Studying Data Science and Artificial Intelligence at UFPB